Dropbox: Acquisitions

 In July 2012, Dropbox acquired TapEngage, a startup that "enables advertisers and publishers to collaborate on tablet-optimized advertising".
 The following December, Dropbox acquired two companies; Audiogalaxy, a startup "allowing users to store their music files and playlists in the cloud then stream them to any device", and Snapjoy, a company that allowed users to "aggregate, archive and view all of their digital photos from their cameras, phones and popular apps like Flickr, Instagram and Picasa, and then view them online or via an iOS app".
 In July 2013, Dropbox acquired Endorse, a "mobile coupon startup".

 In May 2014, Dropbox acquired Bubbli, a startup that has "built some innovative ways of incorporating 3D technology into 2D views, and packaging it in a mobile app".

 In January 2015, Dropbox acquired CloudOn, a company that provided mobile applications for document editing and creation.
 At the same time, Dropbox told TechCrunch that CloudOn's base in Herzliya would become the first Dropbox office in Israel.
 In July, Dropbox acquired Clementine, an enterprise communication service.

 In April 2014, Dropbox acquired photo-sharing company Loom (which would be shut down and integrated with the then-recently announced Carousel), and document-sharing startup Hackpad.
 Dropbox later announced in April 2017 that Hackpad would be shut down on July 19, with all notes being migrated to Dropbox Paper.

 In January 2019, Dropbox acquired e-signature company HelloSign.
 The acquisition was reported to be Dropbox's largest to date, at a reported $230 million.

 In March 2021, Dropbox announced the acquisition of DocSend.
 DocSend offers a secure document sharing and analytics product.

+In October 2021, Dropbox announced that an agreement to acquire universal search company Command E has been signed.

+In November 2022, Dropbox announced that an agreement to acquire several key assets from Boxcryptor has been signed.
+Boxcryptor is a provider of end-to-end zero-knowledge encryption for cloud storage services.

+In December 2022, Dropbox announced the acquisition of form management platform FormSwift for $95 million.

+In August 2024, Dropbox announced the acquisition of AI scheduling tool Reclaim.ai.

 Remote workforce

-At the start of the Covid-19 pandemic in 2020, Dropbox was one of the first companies to shift to a remote workforce.
+At the start of the COVID-19 pandemic in 2020, Dropbox was one of the first companies to shift to a remote workforce.
 In October 2020, the company announced its "virtual first" initiative which would shift the company to a long-term remote working plan, which launched officially April 2021.